I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 When people ask me whether I've been to Selma before, I tell them I'm coming home.

-He continued, my grandfather was a cook to the British in Kenya.
+My grandfather was a cook to the British in Kenya.

 Grew up in a small village.

-And all his life, that's all he was, was a cook and a house boy, and that's what they called him even when he was 60 years old.
+And that's what they called him even when he was 60 years old.

-They called him a house boy.
+They called him a houseboy.

-One call him by his last name.
+Wouldn't call him by his last name.

 Sound familiar.